-Initial performances were at the Guildhall in Gloucester this August 2016, and we hope to tour the play to venues around the UK next year 2018.
+Initial performances were at the Guildhall in Gloucester August 2016, and we hope to tour the play to venues around the UK in 2018.

 You can watch a promotional video with snippets from the play and audience feedback by clicking on the image below.

 Rob, Luke and Colin have been mates for years, but the only time they get together is once a week at the pub for a pint and a chat.
 As the years rolled by and they all became dads, their conversations turned from hopes and dreams to nappies and nursery rhymes.